scala-ide/docs/src/sphinx/4.0.x/features/async-debugger/index.rst

 The Async Stack view is a tool which shows a time line (history) of coming Akka message or executed ``Future`` instance.
 To use this feature following actions need to be done:

-- asynchronous extension must be ticked in specific ``Debug Configuration`` how it is described in *Configuration*
+- Asynchronous extension must be ticked in specific ``Debug Configuration`` how it is described in *Configuration*.
-- there must be the object with history in current stack frame when breakpoint stops.
+- There must be the object with history in current stack frame when breakpoint stops.

 If the object with history is in current stack frame it can be clicked and then Async Stack shows its last stack trace from where this object has been triggered.
 Then to go back further in the past the stack frame in Async Stack can be clicked again and again up to the origin of the particular call flow.